-Thus, these anomalous magnetic areas are a priority in the exploration for surficial geological indicators of a potential concealed Elk type or porphyritic type mineral resource.
+Thus, the general location of cross-structure "A" and the magnetometer LO zone are priority areas in the exploration for surficial geological indicators of a potential concealed mineral resource.
 These geological indicators may be revealed as pathfinder minerals, minerals and/or alteration products that would be subject to interpretation as economic mineral indicators to follow-up exploration.